 1. Wait (as patiently as possible) until your apples are ripe

-2. Check they're suitable for pressing - 'bite test'
+2. Check they're suitable for juicing - 'bite test' (contact us if not)

 3. Email email@example.com to book a drop-off slot

 4. Pick apples as close to drop-off time as possible.
-Sort and remove bad apples
+Sort good and 'bad' apples

 5. Drop off at Random Apple HQ - please stick to your booked slot!